 As Vanessa and her team know us so well, she knew that Natalie and Chris were an ideal couple for us and vice versa.
 Entrusting their planning to Vanessa as they live over in New Zealand, we immediately warmed to them when they came over to meet up and see the venue.
 These two are very special souls, grounded to the earth and mother nature, so they wanted an outdoor barefoot wedding amongst the bluebells.
 Preston Court also has bluebell woodland as well as the beautiful barns, so it was the perfect wedding venue for them.

 Our coverage for Natalie and Chris’ wedding actually began the afternoon before their big day, as they had chosen a celebrant led wedding, which we are always on board for.
 After their civil marriage the day before, we headed into the Preston Court bluebells to capture the obvious aura of love these two were enjoying, and what a shoot it was.
-We’ll bring more of this to you in another post.

 The next morning we had a heart breakfast at our pretty little AirBnb before heading off separately to photograph the guys and girls in neighbouring villages.